sparshsah/foggy-ml/README.md

 # foggyML
-homebrew machine learning
+homebrew machine learning.
-(inspired by my college courses, plus a heaping spoonful of lessons, blog posts, and StackOverflow answers on the Web)
+inspired by my college courses, plus a heaping spoonful of lessons, blog posts, and StackOverflow answers on the Web -- but this is totally original, "from scratch" code, you won't find a single snippet of this anywhere else!

 ## fann: Feedforward Artificial Neural Network